NewtonRr/Prisoner-s-dilemma-with-DOM/README.md

 turned the console version into a html page

-i plan on making a more interative game in the future.
+i plan on making a more interactive game in the future.